Louis Abramson: Harlem branch library

 As well as the usual library spaces such as book stacks and reading rooms, the design included a lecture hall for community events, an art gallery on the mezzanine floor, and a dedicated acoustically corrected room for listening to the library's music collection.
 The modern style with lack of adornment was intended to entice people into the building; in a 1946 review, Abramson wrote "The exterior was conceived to express the building's function in terms of stark simplicity, to the end that it might allay shyness and dispel reluctance to enter the building".

 Personal residence

 Abramson bought a property on Indian Hill Road in Yorktown, New York, in 1945 for his personal use as a country retreat.
 The property came with an undistinguished Cape Cod–style house, which he incrementally expanded to include stone walls, stairways, and porches to provide better views of the surrounding area.
 Abramson sold the property in 1984.
 In 2017, the house was listed as a Home of Historic Distinction by the Yorktown Landmarks Preservation Commission.

 Later life

 Abramson retired in 1973.
-He was described in that year as still being active at the age of 84, tall, wellbuilt, and giving the appearance of being in his 50s.
-He died on January 15, 1985, at St. Vincent's Hospital and Medical Center in Manhattan at the age of 97, survived by his wife and daughters.
+He was described in that year as still being active at the age of 84, tall, well-built, and giving the appearance of being in his 50s.
+He died on January 15, 1985, at St. Vincent's Hospital and Medical Center in Manhattan at the age of 97.
+He is survived by his wife Pearl and two daughters, Anita Claire from Coconut Creek, Florida, and Judith Abramson of Manhattan as well as two grandchildren and five great-grandchildren.